Flone-dnb/brutal-moria/README.md

 # Fork info

 This fork brings the following changes:
+- UI
     - Make visuals more colorful.
     - Display weight in kilograms instead of pounds.
     - HP is now displayed in one row as "CURRENT / MAX" instead of having 2 rows.
+    - Item properties are now displayed as letters instead of numbers, for example:
+        - Instead of `a Small Metal Shield [3,+1]` we have `a Small Metal Shield AC 3+1`.
+        - Instead of `a Small Sword 1d6 (+0,+1)` we have `a Small Sword 1d6 (HIT +0, DMG +1)`.
+- Gameplay
     - Your inventory/equipment/gold weight now affects how fast you feel hunger.
+- Misc
     - All prices are 50% higher compared to original.
     - "Wooden Torch" now burns out after 1250 turns (4000 in original).
     - "Brass Lantern" now burns out after 3000 turns (7500 in original).

 # Umoria COLOR